g3zil/grapeDRF_doppler_model/README.md

 ```
 python3 grape_fft_spectrogram.py ch0_G4HZX 6 8 13
 ```
-An optional fifth command line argument DB produces a second plot combining the as-received spectrogram with a synthetic spectrogram derived from ray tracing - see [Part 4] (#overlaying-as-received-and-synthetic-spectrograms) in the Synthetic spectrograms section below.
+An optional fifth command line argument DB produces a second plot combining the as-received spectrogram with a synthetic spectrogram derived from ray tracing - see [Part 4] (#part-4-overlaying-as-received-and-synthetic-spectrograms) in the Synthetic spectrograms section below.

 ### Time domain Doppler analysis using complex autocorrelation
 The script plots time series of signal+noise (S+N)level, Doppler shift and frequency spread.